-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at 12:00 p.m.
-(Toronto time) on Friday, May 5, 2023 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at 12:00 p.m.
+(Toronto time) on Wednesday, May 8, 2024 for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2022 together with the auditors' report thereon (the "Annual Financial Statements"); - 2. to elect the directors for the ensuing year to hold office until the close of the next annual and special meeting of shareholders of the Corporation; - 3. to re-appoint KPMG LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; - 4. to consider and, if thought advisable, pass, with or without variation, an ordinary resolution to approve the unallocated awards under the Corporation's employee profit sharing plan for non-U.S. employees of the Corporation and its affiliated entities, as more particularly described in the accompanying Management Information Circular (the "Circular"); - 5. to consider and, if thought advisable, pass, with or without variation, an ordinary resolution to approve the unallocated awards under the Corporation's equity incentive plan for U.S. service providers of the Corporation and its affiliated entities, as more particularly described in the accompanying Circular; and - 6. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2023 together with the auditors' report thereon (the "Annual Financial Statements"); - 2. to elect the directors for the ensuing year to hold office until the close of the next annual meeting of shareholders of the Corporation; - 3. to re-appoint KPMG LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; - 4. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.